vlaufer/CongressionalRedistricting/README.md

 # Overview

-The below is a technical backbone for instantiation of an algorithm that we believe should supplant the current system for congressional re-districting.
-We outline a process that:
+This repository houses an algorithm designed to eliminate partisan tampering with Congressional districting (colloquially, "gerrymandering").

+This readme provides relevant history and a high level overview of the key features and substance of the algorithm.
+Specifically, we outline a process that:

-- Begins with the generation of random seeds generated using a quantum computer
+1) Begins with the generation of random seeds generated using a quantum computer to generate random coordinate pairs
-- Draws congressional districts having a minimum perimeter to area (P/A) ratio
+2) Uses these coordinate pairs to provide an initial constraint for the boundaries of districts, which consist only of curved (circular) lines
+3) Dramatically reduces of the perimeter of the average Congressional District in every state, and marked mean and median reduction of P/A ratio for  Districts.
-- Is blind to the location of demographic information such as the current (or projected) addresses of registered voters nationwide
+4) Is blind to the location of demographic information such as the current (or projected) addresses of registered voters nationwide
-- Is impractically difficult to influence (even by a skilled, malicious attacker with a partisan agenda) despite being running deterministically and in polynomial time
+5) Is impractically difficult to influence (even by a skilled, malicious attacker with a partisan agenda) despite running deterministically and in polynomial-time

-In summary, we report a system for Congressional Redistricting that may aptly be described as "robust to partisanship" or "unbiased" or "agnostic" or "fair".
+## In summary, we report a system for Congressional Redistricting that may aptly be described as "robust to partisanship" or "unbiased" or "agnostic" or "fair".

-As evidence of this, we submit detailed output and diagnostics on the generation of congressional districts N = 10,000,000 (10 millon) times.
+To illustrate this, we provide detailed output and diagnostics on the generation of congressional districts N = 10,000,000 (10 millon) times.
 These data show that this algorithm draws districts in a way that best reflects the will of the American people.

 # Congressional Districting
 Population per seat (Total of 435 congressional districts s/p fixation in 1929 {see below}).